julieraptor/LIEE-DIFF-SVC-AI/README.md

 **Eye color:** Blue

-**LIEE DIFF-SVC AI** is a commercially mass-produced android developed by scientists for the intentions of companionship and entertainment.
+**LIEE DIFF-SVC AI** is a commercially mass-produced multi-language android developed by scientists for the intentions of companionship and entertainment.
 Though not all LIEEs have the capability, the newer model androids called "**L**earning and **I**nference **E**xampl**E**" have been able to uncannily simulate human emotion, especially through singing.

 ### Training Attributes
 **24kHz model @ 200k steps:**